yohman/musings/2025-11-09/index.md

 # The Du Bois Challenge: A masterful recreation or not?

+Yoh  | November 9, 2025

 ![alt text](image-2.png)

 *Figure: The original Du Bois graphic from 1890 (left), and Shion's javascript recreation in 2025 (right).*

-Every once in a while, as someone given the privilege to mentor and instruct young academics, you “get it right” somehow and marvel at the coalescence of an idea you were able to instill in a student—and how that scholar transformed it into something remarkable.
+Every once in a while, as someone given the privilege to mentor and instruct young academics, you “get it right” somehow and marvel at the coalescence of an idea you were able to instill upon a student—and how that scholar transforms it into something remarkable.
 On this particular day, in my “Introduction to Data Visualization” course, the topic was a dialogue on the relationship between the terms *“Data Visualization”* and *“Social Justice.”*

 When I used to teach in the United States, social justice was a part of student life.
 It was the essence of being at a university—the privilege given to youth before embarking into the “real” world; a sanctuary where they are given a platform to express, critique, and create knowledge to oppose those who oppress the underprivileged.
 But here in Japan, where the young are in a state of stupor they nonchalantly call *“heiwa-boke,”* social justice is but a sliver of their imagination.
 Instead, youth in Japan are confronted with other realities that come with a largely non-violent society but are nevertheless consumed by another type of social injustice—one resulting in the suffering of so many young people who find no comfort, leading to an oddly unbalanced number of mental health predicaments.